LeonGrothus/pygame-pinball/README.md

 ## Scoring System

 Points are earned by hitting various targets on the playfield.
 Accumulating a certain number of points will release the next ball into play.

+## Licensing

+### Music
+The background music used in this game is sourced from [this YouTube video](https://www.youtube.com/watch?v=dx6MIjAP0jk).

+### Sound Effects
+The sound effects in this game were created using [Sfxr](https://sfxr.me/), a tool for generating sound effects, particularly for video games.